-How to Plan for Vacation: 7 Ways to Pack More Relaxing Travel into Your Over-Scheduled Life
+How to Plan a Vacation: 7 Ways to Pack More Travel into Your Over-Scheduled Life

 As an Amazon Associate, I earn from qualifying purchases.
 Click here for the complete disclosures.

-At work, faced with finding a backup or coming back to a mountain of work, the whole idea leaves you overwhelmed.
+When faced with finding a backup or coming back to a mountain of work, the whole idea leaves you overwhelmed.
 You feel like it’s easier to forget those vacation days.
 Don’t.
+Travel planning doesn’t need to be a lot of work.

-Here are seven approaches I’ve used to pack more leisure travel into my hectic life.
+Here are seven approaches I’ve used to improve my trip-planning process and pack more leisure travel into my hectic life.

 Tall Ship Sailing on Grand Traverse Bay in Traverse City, Michigan